resolume/ffgl/README.md

 ## Changes since FFGL 2.1
 - Added context state validation in debug builds.
 This provides plugin developers hints on which context state they need to restore.
+- Removed default DllMain implementation so that plugins may implement it without changing the ffgl library.